F. Haydn Williams

 Former President, The Asia Foundation

-Dr. F. Haydn Williams is President Emeritus of The Asia Foundation, having served 25 years as the President of the Foundation from 1964 to 1989—the longest tenure of any Foundation President.
+Dr. F. Haydn Williams was President Emeritus of The Asia Foundation from 1989 until his death in 2016, having served 25 years as the President of the Foundation from 1964 to 1989—the longest tenure of any Foundation President.
 Prior to joining the Foundation, he held faculty and administrative appointments--as Associate Professor and Associate Dean at the Fletcher School of Law and Diplomacy, followed by a stint as Professor and Associate Dean at the University of Washington.